UK-Export-Finance/dtfs2/dtfs-submissions-data/README.md

 - BSS (portal-api) generates a new id by checking the latest value in the `idCounters` collection.
 - GEF (seperate endpoints in portal-api), generates a standard MongoDB ObjectId

+- BSS and GEF share the same collection for deals, called `deals`.
-- BSS has it's own collections called `deals` and `facilities`
+- BSS has it's own collection for facilities, called `facilities`
-- GEF has it's own collections called `gef-application` and `gef-facilities`
+- GEF has it's own collections for facilities, called `gef-facilities`

 BSS should be changed to generate a standard ObjectId.
 However, if this change is made, there could be a possibility of both BSS and GEF generating the same ID.